protocol/CryptoEconLab/Open_Problems/incentivized_network_formation.md

 ### What does a useful contribution to this problem look like?

 A good response to this Open Problem would be the creation of a general framework that can be contextualized for different use-cases, allowing us to explore *a network's reaction to changing incentives*.
-We are looking for description of the [leverage points](http://www.donellameadows.org/wp-content/userfiles/Leverage_Points.pdf) in a network with predictive power.
-What are the parameters we can tune to accomplish different objectives?
+We are looking for description of the [leverage points](http://www.donellameadows.org/wp-content/userfiles/Leverage_Points.pdf) in a network with predictive power: what are the parameters we can tune to accomplish different objectives?

 Your contribution might resemble ZX's [work using state space representations to model blockchain-enabled networks](https://research.protocol.ai/publications/on-modeling-blockchain-enabled-economic-networks-as-stochastic-dynamical-systems/2020zhang.pdf) or Axel's exploration of the [incentives produced by different block reward structures](https://hackmd.io/@R02mDHrYQ3C4PFmNaxF5bw/B1A_BSztt).